 Digital Twin & CRE

 Digital Twin technology in operations and maintenance is more relevant now than ever, following COVID-19 and the reopening of more buildings.
 CRE companies must ensure they are taking all measures to minimize the risk of the virus within their buildings while still performing daily tasks.
 Fortunately, Digital Twins will enable CRE buildings to be better equipped to maintain safe spaces.
-Let’s take a look at some examples of vital use cases for maintaining clean, healthy, and virus-free work environments.
+Let’s take a look at some examples of vital Applications for maintaining clean, healthy, and virus-free work environments.

 - Contactless entry and exit of buildings are made possible through Digital Twin’s integration of building access systems.
 This integration enables all tenants to avoid contact with door handles by using their phones as access cards for safe entry and exit.